emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

     .. note::

-        The ``User`` event category must be selected in the :term:`telemetry filter` (via :c:func:`mps_telemetry_control`)
+        If the ``User`` event category is not turned on in the :term:`telemetry filter` (via :c:func:`mps_telemetry_control`)
-        before calling this function.
+        then calling this function has no effect.